whisperdoll/acheron/README.md

 ## Troubleshooting

->I don't have any tokens to work with.
+>I don't have any tokens to work with / tokens have weird bugs.

 If you don't see all of the tokens in the Add Token menu, please click on Manage Tokens in the bar at the bottom of the window and make sure that the token search paths include /tokens/ in the root of the current Acheron version's folder, and that all of the tokens are enabled.